Loans Canada Mortgages review

 The major factors that Loans Canada seems to pay attention to are how much income you make per month and whether you can make a minimum 5% down payment.
 As a rule of thumb, you’ll have to be able to prove that you have enough money coming in each month to cover your payments (and handle extras like property taxes and mortgage closing fees).

 What are the benefits of getting a mortgage through Loans Canada?

 - Quick application.
 It’s easy to apply for a mortgage and only takes a few minutes to get a list of suitable lenders emailed to you.

 - More choice.
 You’ll get quotes from multiple lenders to give you as many options as possible so that you can find the best loan for your needs.

 - Lower rates.
-Rates start at 1.75%, but they can reach as high as 15% depending on your credit score.
+Rates start low, but they can become higher depending on your credit score.

 - Many mortgage types.
 There are several types of mortgages on offer for just about every borrower, from first-time homebuyers to seasoned real estate gurus.

 - Free service.
 You won’t have to pay a fee to use Loans Canada‘s service since the company gets a commission from the lenders it refers you to.